lanl/singularity-eos/doc/sphinx/src/using-closures.rst

           \rho_1, ..., \rho_i, ..., \rho_{N-1})

-The important nuance here is the **the volume fractions and densities are both inputs and outputs** in the current ``singularity-eos`` formulation of the closure models.
+The important nuance here is that **the volume fractions and densities are both inputs and outputs** in the current ``singularity-eos`` formulation of the closure models.
 From physics perspective this can be confusing, but from a code perspective this limits the number of variables that need to be passed to the